 It is considered that two of these criteria may suffice, but all three are preferred.

 The following authorship requirement is mandated by the Code, section 5.8:

 "The department of the executive or senior author must retain the written acknowledgment of authorship discussed above in the form of an original hand-written signature.
 Where it is not practical to obtain an original signature, it is acceptable to use faxed or emailed consent.
 This also applies to published conference abstracts and similar publications.
 If an author is deceased or cannot be contacted, the publication can proceed provided that there are no grounds to believe that this person would have objected to being included as an author."

-Within the Colleges at Flinders University, this requirement should be managed by the School in which the sole or lead author is based.
+Within the Colleges at Flinders University, this requirement should be managed by the area in which the sole or lead author is based.

 The Flinders University Authorship and Data Location Form (DOC 98KB) is provided for use in managing this requirement.

-All signed forms, or other acknowledgements of authorship, should be stored within Schools or other relevant non-School business units.
+All signed forms, or other acknowledgements of authorship, should be stored within Colleges or other relevant non-College business units.